 When are you open?

-The Stained Glass Museum is closed until further notice due to the Covid-19 pandemic.
+From Tuesday 18 May 2021 The Stained Glass Museum will be open to visitors Tuesdays-Saturdays, 10am-3.30pm.
 Please check our website and social media for updates.

 Do I need to pre-book / buy tickets in advance?

 If you are visiting The Stained Glass Museum only, tickets can be purchased in advance online from Art Tickets.

 If you are visiting both Ely Cathedral and The Stained Glass Museum, we wncourage you to buy a joint ticket in advance from Ely Cathedral.

 Visitors are encouraged to follow a designated route around Ely Cathedral, entering through the West Door and exiting through the South Door.
 As The Stained Glass Museum is located before this visitor route begins, we encourage you to visit the museum before you begin your visit of the Cathedral.